rgcgithub/regenie/docs/docs/index.md

 - It works on quantitative and binary traits, including binary traits with unbalanced case-control ratios
+- It can handle population structure and relatedness
 - It can process multiple phenotypes at once
-- For binary traits it supports Firth logistic regression and an SPA test
+- For binary traits, it supports Firth logistic regression and an SPA test
-- It can perform gene/region-based burden tests
+- It can perform gene/region-based tests (Burden, SKAT/SKATO, ACATV/ACATO)
+- It can perform interaction tests (GxE, GxG) as well as conditional analyses
 - It is fast and memory efficient 🔥
 - It supports the [BGEN](https://www.well.ox.ac.uk/~gav/bgen_format/), [PLINK](https://www.cog-genomics.org/plink/1.9/formats#bed) bed/bim/fam and [PLINK2](https://www.cog-genomics.org/plink/2.0/formats#pgen) pgen/pvar/psam genetic data formats
 - It is ideally suited for implementation in